Gersten-type conjecture for henselian local rings of normal crossing varieties: Gersten-type conjecture

-for any integers $t\geq 0$.
-Hence we have the exact sequence (\ref{gerjp}) and $\operatorname{P}_{2}(a+1)$ holds.
-This completes the proof. \end{proof} \begin{thm}\upshape Let $A$ be the henselization at a point of a normal crossing variety over the spectrum of a field of positive characteristic $p>0$.
+for $y\in Y^{(s)}$ and $t<s$.
+This completes the proof. \end{proof} \begin{thm}\upshape Let $A$ be the henselization of the local ring $\mathcal{O}_{Y, y}$ of a normal crossing variety $Y$ over the spectrum of a field of positive characteristic $p>0$ at a point $y\in Y$.
 Then the sequence

 is exact for any integers $n\geq 0$, $s$ and $r>0$. \end{thm} \begin{proof}\upshape By \cite[Part 1, (1.2)]{C-H-K}, we have a spectral sequence